hidny/PolycubeTransferMatrixAlgoPort/README.md

 As of this writing, my program was able to correctly calculate from N=1 to 38.
 At N=39, the number of solutions overflowed, and the space usage got close to the maximum.
 I'm hoping that that version 7 will be able to get to N=42.
 It's a far cry from Iwan Jensen's N=56 result...
-I'm guessing his algo was faster, and he had more hardware...
+I'm guessing his algo is faster, and he had more hardware...

 Current plan:
-I'm planning on improving the readme file and seeing how far version 7 will take me.
+I'm planning on improving this README file and seeing how far version 7 will take me.
 After Version 7 finishes running, I think I'll take a small break from this project and from making variants of this algorithm because I'm prioritizing another coding project.
 I'll definitely resume working on this project next year.
 It just seems very promising...

 Evolution of the Program: